-Lindsey McCamy is the founder and executive director of Family Promise Hall County (FPHC).
-A native of Dalton, Georgia, she and her husband, Ward, and their three children have called Gainesville, Georgia home for over 20 years.
+I am the Executive Director and founder of Family Promise of Hall County (FPHC).
+A native of Dalton, GA myself, my husband Ward, our three children, and I have called Gainesville, GA home for over 20 years.

-Lindsey is a graduate of Auburn University where she majored in landscape architecture.
-She was drawn to the mission of Family Promise when she and her family returned to Dalton for Thanksgiving one year and served dinner to homeless families.
-Seeing Family Promise in action that Thanksgiving inspired Lindsey to return to Gainesville and create a Family Promise affiliate in Hall County.
-Her vision was shared with others, including a strong coalition of churches, and the doors of Family Promise Hall County opened in 2012.
+I graduated from Auburn University where I majored in landscape architecture.
+I was drawn to the mission of Family Promise when I returned to Dalton with my family for Thanksgiving one year and we served dinner to several families experiencing homelessness as part of the Family Promise affiliate there.
+Seeing Family Promise in action that Thanksgiving inspired me to return to Gainesville and create an affiliate in Hall County.
+I shared my vision with others, including a strong coalition of churches, and in 2012, Family Promise of Hall County opened its doors.

-Since that time Family Promise has served over 106 families, including 237 children in the 90 day short term housing program.
-The coalition of churches which houses the families has grown to 12, and over 500 individual volunteers assisted with the work last year.
-More importantly, the number of programs offered by FPHC has expanded to eight, many of which are open to clients of area nonprofits This collaborative effort to solve problems without duplication is a hallmark of FPHC’s work.
+I am proud to say the number of programs offered by FPHC has expanded to eight, many of which are open to clients of area nonprofits.
+This collaborative effort to solve problems without duplication is a hallmark of FPHC’s work.

-A native of Gainesville, Georgia, I attended Oxford College and Emory University and graduated with a degree in Sociology.
-I earned a master’s degree in social work from the University of North Carolina at Chapel Hill and have been licensed in the state of Georgia as a clinical social worker for over twenty years.
+A native of Gainesville, GA, I attended Oxford College and Emory University and graduated with a degree in sociology.
+I earned my Master of Social Work from the University of North Carolina at Chapel Hill and have been licensed in the state of Georgia as a clinical social worker for over 20 years.

 Professionally and as a volunteer, my passion is understanding social circumstances and how individuals adapt within them.
-My career experience includes working as a full time medical social worker/case manager in a neuro-rehabilitation unit in Rome, Georgia and as a certified case manager/social worker for oncology and HIV/Women Services at Erlanger Medical Center in Chattanooga, Tennessee.
-Other experiences include substitute teaching and forensic interviewing and a brief stent as an author.
+My career experience includes working as a full time medical social worker/case manager in a neuro-rehabilitation unit in Rome, GA and as a certified case manager/social worker for oncology and HIV/Women Services at Erlanger Medical Center in Chattanooga, TN.
+Other experiences include substitute teaching and forensic interviewing and a brief stint as an author.

-Raised in Naples, FL we moved to the North Georgia Mountains nearly 20 years ago.
-I have since lived in Dahlonega and Gainesville, and have now settled down in the small town of Lula with my husband Christopher, and 3 handsome and energetic boys, Payton, Parker, and Paxton.
-We enjoy hiking, camping, and just being outdoors, together.
+Raised in Naples, FL, we moved to the North Georgia mountains nearly 20 years ago.
+I have since lived in Dahlonega and Gainesville and have now settled down in the small town of Lula with my husband Christopher and three handsome and energetic boys, Payton, Parker, and Paxton.
+We enjoy hiking, camping, and just being outdoors together.

 After graduating from Family Promise of Hall County in 2013, I developed a strong love for giving back.
 Little did I know the opportunity that would present itself several years later.
 I was hired by Family Promise Hall in 2017 as the Daycare Coordinator of Little Steps Community Daycare.
-In 2018, I was blessed to begin heading up our Promise To Feed program in particular the Family Food Market I have found a true passion in serving children within the daycare and helping to provide food for families dealing with food insecurity in our community.
+In 2018, I was blessed with being able to head up our Promise To Feed program, which has since evolved into a client choice food pantry now known as the Family Food Market.
+I have found a true passion in serving children within the daycare and helping to provide food for families dealing with food insecurity in our community.

 I feel like each day I am blessed with the opportunity to wake up, give back, and make a change in the lives of children, their families, and my community, alongside our entire team at Family Promise of Hall County.